-1. Dr. Dreta, for starters, tell us something about yourself, your career so far, and your education.
+1. Dr. Ostojić, for starters, tell us something about yourself, your career so far, and your education.

 2. What motivated you to apply for the public tender of Ana Rukavina Foundation for professional training?

-3. What do you expect from a year of professional training at Georgetown University in Washington D.C. in the United States?
+3. What do you expect from one year of professional training at the National Cancer Institute (NCI) – National Institutes of Health (NHI), Bethesda (USA)?

 4. Who will be your mentor?

-5. Tell us a bit more about the program itself, what exactly will you be doing at Georgetown University in the next year?
+5. Tell us a bit more about the program itself – what exactly will you be doing at the National Cancer Institute (NCI) – National Institutes of Health (NHI) in Bethesda (USA) in the next year?

 6. How can this help to patients in Croatia when you get back?